Brown Advisory Novices Chase

 The Brown Advisory Novice Chase, formerly the RSA, is one of the toughest races at The Festival.

-A novice chase, it has produced many great performances over the years and horses who have won have gone on to have great success.
+A novice chase, it has produced many great performances over the years, and horses that have won have gone on to achieve great success.

 If you are looking to bet in the race, we recommend a horse that jumps well with good stamina, with the Irish having a fantastic record.